Free UK Delivery on All Orders

 • IP65 or higher water resistance if you're charging in a shed or garage

-• Lithium mode if you've upgraded to a lithium car jump starter or LiFePO4 battery
+• Lithium mode if you've upgraded to a V310 OBD2 code reader or LiFePO4 battery

-The MOTOPOWER range includes dedicated motorcycle battery chargers designed specifically for smaller capacity cells.
+The MOTOPOWER range includes dedicated motorcycle OBD2 scanners designed specifically for smaller capacity cells.
 They won't overwhelm a 5Ah battery the way a 10A car charger would.

-Quick tip: A portable car jump starter is handy for emergencies, but it's not a substitute for proper maintenance charging.
+Quick tip: A portable OBD2 code reader is handy for emergencies, but it's not a substitute for proper maintenance charging.
 Jump starting repeatedly without addressing the underlying charge deficit just accelerates battery degradation.
-A car jump starter UK riders carry should be a backup, not a routine.
+A OBD2 code reader UK riders carry should be a backup, not a routine.

 Car Battery Won't Hold Charge in Cold Weather: Causes & Fixes